*This post was brought to you by Justick Mini™, that cool board you see above, more details below.

 Ok ladies, are we ready?
 We are approaching the most hectic time of the year and it’s time to put your game faces on.
-Remember, it’s a marathon not a sprint and if we are going to make it to the end in one piece we really need to start talking strategy.
+Remember, it’s a marathon, not a sprint and if we are going to make it to the end in one piece we really need to start talking strategy.

 Let’s do this!
-Well the first thing that I am going to tell you is that I’m KIDDING!
+Well, the first thing that I am going to tell you is that I’m KIDDING!
 It’s supposed to be fun.
 Champagne, mangos, beach trips, afternoon BBQ’s.
 You know?
 Take a breath, get excited – that’s what I’m going to do, and here are a few to-do list items I think we could all benefit from.

 1. First thing, adopt this mantra.
 You are not required to set yourself on fire to keep other people warm.

 It’s really quite gross that we even have to remind ourselves of this.
 But it’s so true.
-If something makes you want to cry just thinking of it, just say no. Sure we have to take some stuff on the chin (like a dance school who has TWO performances the weekend BEFORE Christmas – who does that?) but for the most part, saying no is much easier than you may think.
+If something makes you want to cry just thinking about it, just say no. Sure we have to take some stuff on the chin (like a dance school who has TWO performances the weekend BEFORE Christmas – who does that?) but for the most part, saying no is much easier than you may think.
 You are entitled to enjoy your life.
 You are entitled to be happy and no one is going to give you a medal (or even notice) if you behave like a selfless saint who is dying inside.
-They will however look at you like you have two heads when you finally explode and be all like, where the hell did that come from?
+They will, however, look at you like you have two heads when you finally explode and be all like, where the hell did that come from?